 Seminars

-Seminars for students of the Department of Computer Science are organized centrally via the department's allocation platform.
-Registration and assignment of topics are carried out exclusively via this system.
+Seminars for students in the Department of Computer Science are organized centrally through the department’s assignment platform.
+Registration and topic assignment take place exclusively through this system.
 Please note the deadlines and conditions of participation published there.

-For student projects as well as Bachelor's and Master's theses, please first visit the website for information on the Chair's main research areas and current research projects.
-These provide an overview of the current subject areas in which the Chair is researching and working.
-If an interesting topic is identified, you can contact the academic staff of the chair.
-Particular attention should be paid to the technical fit with existing research and doctoral topics.
-After a successful initial discussion and a joint definition of the topic, an internal contact person is appointed.
-The topic is then presented to Prof. Wolf, who takes over the official supervision.
+Bachelor’s and Master’s theses can be started at any time.
+Please first visit the website to learn about the department’s research priorities and ongoing research projects .
+These provide an overview of the current research areas in which the department is active.
+If an interesting topic is identified, you may contact the department’s academic staff.
+In doing so, particular attention should be paid to ensuring that the topic aligns with existing research and dissertation topics.
+Following a successful initial meeting and the joint selection of a topic, an internal contact person will be designated.
+The topic will then be presented to Prof. Wolf, who will assume official supervision.

-Implementations are usually carried out on Linux systems using the Finroc framework.
-Solid programming skills in C++ are essential for this.
+Implementations are typically carried out on Linux systems using the Finroc framework.
+Solid programming skills in C++ are mandatory for this.

-Students are expected to work independently and to provide regular, proactive information about the progress of their work without being asked to do so.
+Students are expected to work independently and to provide regular, proactive updates on the progress of their work without being specifically asked to do so.

 Information from the Examinations Office and the Department of Computer Science